 called “Tweet-book: Cardiovascular Interventions” to publish peer-reviewed cases that are posted on Twitter.

 There has been increasing emergence of Twitter-based journal clubs that meet virtually and provide a forum that allows for diversity of inclusion of participants across disciplines and across the globe.
-Visual abstracts, podcasts, online journal clubs and SoMe chats are other emerging methods to enable broad SoMe engagement of healthcare professionals across a variety of disciplines.
+Visual abstracts, podcasts, twitter live, online journal clubs(e.g.#JACCclub) and SoMe chats are other emerging methods to enable broad SoMe engagement of healthcare professionals across a variety of disciplines.

 The traditional impact factor of a journal, based on citation counts, may not fully capture readership impact.
 To augment this, journals also track alternative metrics (or “altimetric”) that encompass an amalgam of web traffic, SoMe shares and media mentions of an article and may potentially inform funding agencies about the impact of the research they funded(4).
-While the full impact of SoMe on article views (as ascertained by prior randomized trials) remains uncertain ranging from neutral to beneficial(5), a recent article found a modest correlation of altimetric attention score with the number of citations for the 8 CV journals with the highest impact factor for articles published from 2015-2017(6).
+While the full impact of SoMe on article views remains uncertain ranging from neutral to beneficial(5), a recent article found a modest correlation of altimetric attention score with the number of citations for the 8 CV journals with the highest impact factor for articles published from 2015-2017(6).

 Cardiovascular meetings and congresses (Table 1) have embraced SoMe as a means to expand the reach and dissemination of education and science.
 Unbound by time limits or the inability for individuals to travel, SoMe allows for expanded participation and viewing talks and posters using Periscope, Twitter, Facebook and Instagram, with expanded post-presentation peer discussion.
 Analogous to an audience member standing at the microphone, the online discussion incorporates sophisticated analyses through a democratization of voices sometimes coupled with engagement of the authors themselves(7).